Twoure/KissNetwork.bundle/README.md

 ------------

 - General
   - Sometimes the headers are not set before Plex Framework tries to scrape the site.
 This returns an error since the cookies need to be set before polling the site.
 I've added a pop-up message that says to wait about a second then try again.
-Need to work on either threading with this issue, add a sleep function, or some kind of check that the headers are set before polling the site with the Plex Framework.
+Need to work on either threading with this issue, add a sleep function, or some kind of check that the headers are set before polling the site with the Plex Framework.  __May be fixed, but left in check just in case__

 - Kiss(anime, asian, cartoon) are all hosted behind Cloudflare so added a modified version of [cloudflare-scrape](https://github.com/Anorov/cloudflare-scrape) as a work around
   - Cover art does not load for Videos